Undergraduate Course

 It takes just 5-10 minutes and we do our best to reply within 48 hours.

 Have a question?
-Feel free to contact the facilitators listed above.
-Email contact information is listed on Our Team webpage.
+Feel free to contact the facilitators (instructors) listed above or Steven Contreras (program assistant).
+Emails are listed on Our Team webpage.

 SOC WGS CFE CRS 230 (3 credits) is open to students across colleges, majors, and years and meets the Arts & Sciences critical reflections requirement.
-The course is also approved for the Atrocity Studies and the Practices of Social Justice Education minor; may serve as an elective for the Disability Studies minor; and students may petition for it to be an elective for the Mindfulness & Contemplative Studies minor.
+The course is also approved for the Atrocity Studies and the Practices of Social Justice Education minor; and students may petition for it to be an elective for the Mindfulness & Contemplative Studies minor.

 Overview of Intergroup Dialogue (IGD)